Home

 ”609” Variety

 The variety called 609 is an improved variety that makes a beautiful lawn.
-For a while it became the standard that all other varieties were compared to, but is not superior to the most recent turf varieties.
+It was once the top buffalo grass variety, but other varieties have now surpassed it.
 It is used on golf courses to home lawns.
-It has many of the qualities of Prairie
+It has many of the qualities of Prairie.

 • Established vegetatively by sod or plugs.
 Cannot be established by seed.